What You Need to Know Before Going Long Distance on a Bike

 You can’t predict the weather, especially across a journey as vast as the one you’re about to embark on.
 So pack layers in addition to your proper gear and your rain or weather protection.
 Hats, gloves, t-shirts, sweatshirts, you name it, you should have it on.
 You can always strip layers off and store them in your luggage compartment or saddlebags.

 Earplugs.
 Yes, earplugs.
-When you’re travelling on the highway at high speeds, the surrounding traffic not to mention the wind and the sound of your bike can be deafening.
-Wear ear plugs or at least take some with you to ensure that your ears will be protected.
-Trust me when I tell you you’ll want to protect your hearing as you age.
+When you’re travelling on the highway at high speeds, the surrounding traffic, not to mention the wind and the sound of your bike, can be deafening.
+Wear earplugs or bring some with you to ensure your ears are protected.
+Trust me, you’ll want to protect your hearing as you age.

-It’s super exciting to be taking your bike on a long distance journey.
-By being properly prepared, you can ensure you’ll have a great time on your motorcycle.
+It’s super exciting to be taking your bike on a long-distance journey.
+By being adequately prepared, you can ensure you’ll have a great time on your motorcycle.
 Remember to always look ahead for the forecast, wear proper gear, and pack light.
 But things like luggage racks and earplugs help.

 Enjoy your journey!